zhoushineyoung/GA-Android-SDK/README.md

 ```

-That’s it!
+Thatï¿½s it!
 Your basic Game Analytics functionality is set up.

 **Step 4 - Logging events**